How and Where to Find Great Data Science Jobs

 Be a presenter or panelist.
 That may seem out of reach, but don’t sell yourself short.
 There are lots of conferences out there, and they all need presenters.
 If you’ve done something cool or unique, you’ve got a decent shot at becoming a presenter, particularly at smaller or community-run conferences.
 This is a great way to get into conferences for free and add an attractive qualification to your resume.

 Look into ticket discount options.
 Many conferences offer discounts designed to help defray the costs for certain types of attendees.
 Groups like full-time students, non-profit employees, and teachers will often be able to get cheaper tickets, and group discounts are also frequently available.
-You might, for example, be able to team up with some other interested Dataquest students in our Members Slack and get a group discount together.
+You might, for example, be able to team up with some other interested Dataquest students in our Community and get a group discount together.

 Get a media pass.
 If you have any experience with writing or photography and you know of blogs or news outlets that might be interested in covering the conference, don’t hesitate to approach them and pitch the idea of you covering the conference for them as a freelancer.
 The worst they can say is no, and if they do agree, you can typically get a free or heavily discounted conference ticket from the conference organizers.
 Look for information on the conference site about “media passes” or “press passes” to see if this is a viable option.